asrinub4u/terraform-ansible-aws-vpc/README.md

 ### Latest Version
 Terraform community is very active, and the release of new functionalities happens frequently.
 It is recommended to stay on the latest version of Terraform as in when a new major release happens.
 You can easily upgrade to the latest version

+### Pre-requisites:
+Before you begin, you need to have following:
+- Terraform and Ansible installed
+- AWS Account (We need access-key, secret and if required-token to access the AWS resources)

 ### Let's Do It!!